 The live animal trap is an easy and effective way to capture a variety of different animals.

-They're easy to use and even the most novice trapper or homeowner can use one to safely remove that unwanted pest from your home, barn or garden.
+They're easy to use, and even the most novice trapper or homeowner can use one to safely remove an unwanted pest from your home, barn or garden.